goto4711/deep-culture-web/content/authors/bdiaye/_index.md

 interests:
   - Situational analysis of AI-as-polemic (stakeholders, discourses, shared 'myths')
   - Vernacular implementations of generative AI in open source communities
-  - Non-computational algorithmic cultures as a comparative lens to genAI"
+  - Non-computational algorithmic cultures as a comparative lens to genAI
-#  - Real-time Digital Archives
-#  - Critical Data/AI Studies
-#  - Science and Technology Studies

 #education:
 #  courses: